emptycoder/shape-fp/docs/list.md

 ## any

-The `any` method returns true if any item matches the given given predicate, and `false` otherwise.
+The `any` method returns `true` if at least one item matches the given given predicate and `false` otherwise.

 ```typescript
 assert.isTrue(list([ 1, 2, 3 ]).any(isEvent))